Table of Contents Show

-It’s no secret that New York is an expensive city to visit but that doesn’t mean you need to spend a fortune to have fun here.
-In fact, the city is full of free things to do and see.
-Whether you’re a tourist here for a few days or a long-time resident you can always find things to do that won’t cost you a dime.
+It’s no secret that New York is an expensive city to visit, but that doesn’t mean you need to spend a fortune to have fun here.
+The city is full of free things to do and see.
+Whether you’re a tourist here for a few days or a long-time resident, you can always find something to do that won’t cost you a dime.

-The MOMA has a lot to offer and you can see it without paying the $25 admission fee.
-Every Friday from 4 pm to 8 pm you can get free admittance.
-You can also see the sculpture garden for free every day from 9:30 to 10 am.
+The MOMA has a lot to offer, and you can see it without paying the $25 admission fee.
+You can get free admittance every Friday from 4 pm to 8 pm.
+You can also see the sculpture garden free every day from 9:30 to 10 am.

 A trip to the Brooklyn Botanic garden is a great way to escape the hustle and bustle of the city.
 On Tuesdays, you can enjoy the whole area for free.